shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 Using a transactional outbox is one way to solve this problem.

-We will introduce an auxiliary database table, called outbox, that will store outgoing messages from our service.
-A publisher service will than read from this table and publish messages to the queue.
+We will introduce a supplementary database table, called outbox, that will store outgoing messages from our service.
+A publisher service will then read from this table and publish messages to the queue.

 ![Transactional Outbox](images/transactional-outbox/outbox.png)